fabianmartins/alienattack.workshop/README.md

 Now, probably the application must be running, at least in part.
 Let's try to create an user.

-These steps are going to be executed using the respository that you cloned **to your local computer**.

 1. Confirm that you executed the Fix Activity 1.
 The file `./resources/js/aws_config.js` must be properly configured.
-2. Open a privacy/incognito page for your browser.
-This will guarantee that you will have the cookies cleared after use.
-3. Open this file that is on your application deployment: `./game/index.html`
+2. Go to the Game tab that you have just opened using the process described in the section ["Accessing the Game Application"](#accessing-the-game-application).
-4. If everything was ok, and the application was able to retrieve the configurations, you will see a page with the buttons `Register` and `Login`.
+3. If everything was ok, and the application was able to retrieve the configurations, you will see a page with the buttons `Register` and `Login`.
 Choose **Register**.
-5. Register yourself filling the fields properly
+4. Register yourself filling the fields properly
 	* **Username**: Define a username.
 Use only lowercase letters and don't use symbols.
+Don't use your email here also, as this is a PII information.
 	* **e-mail**: You will need a valid and accessible email.
 Cognito needs to send you a confirmation email and you will need to click on it to confirm.
 We recommend using a personal email to not get into anti-spam controls.
 	* **Password**: For testing purposes, use a simple password (like `abc123`).
 This password is managed by Cognito.
 So, it's not stored on any application database.
 	* **Confirm (and memorize, or take note) your password**: Repeat your password.